-Can people be considered genius – without any moral compass to guide their actions?
-Are swindlers enabled where you work, under the guise of intelligence?
-In an age where horizons shift, leaders look past moral failures of big business, and a sense of new beginnings enters the fray, where do ethics fit?
+Can people be considered genius – without a stellar moral compass to guide actions such as integrity or kindness to others?
+Are swindlers enabled in your circles, under the guise of intelligence?
+In an age where horizons shift, leaders look past moral failures in favor of personal gain, and finer beginnings seems unattainable at times, where do ethics and character development fit?

-Look into intuitive intelligence and you will see ethics at its core.
-That should not surprise us.
-Otherwise, why embrace honesty, lead with humility and walk humbly?
+Look into intuitive intelligence and you will see at its core, ethics and an ability to care for others deeply through service beyond self.
+That should inspire us, but not surprise us.
+Otherwise, why embrace honesty, lead with humility, practice kindness or walk humbly?

-We know that each person is born with a unique mix of moral intelligence, and the brain strengthens moral codes with each ethical act.
+We now know that each person is born with a unique mix of moral intelligence, and the brain strengthens our moral codes with each ethical act.
 We also know a person’s choices generate new dendrite brain cell connections for more of the same.
+Simply stated – what we practice daily is what we become mentally!

-What may come as a surprise though is the brain’s proclivity to change itself to act ethically or corruptly, in future dilemmas.
-Simply stated, today’s actions to cheat on a test rewire you for cheating in financial practices.
-Or slight conflicts of interest today, grow neuron pathways for the kind of greed that governs corporate America tomorrow.
-Inequity that enters a boardroom with only one culture or one gender or one average age, strengths brainpower for more of the same in the next meetings.
+What may come as a surprise though is the brain’s proclivity to change itself observably to act ethically or corruptly, in our future dilemmas.
+For example, today’s actions to cheat on a test rewires your brain for cheating in financial or other practices tomorrow.
+Or slight conflicts of interest today, grow neuron pathways for the kind of greed that governs your contributions to a team tomorrow.
+Inequity that enters a circle with only one culture or one gender or one average age, strengthens brainpower for more of the same narrow-mindedness in the next meeting.
+Yikes!
+See the need for more diverse offerings in your circles?

-Can a leader be a genius without showing ethical guidance?
+Can a person be a genius without showing ethical wisdom?

 If ethical brainpower is valued as a central part of the intelligent brain, it’s time to revisit MacArthur’s criteria, that awarded several of 25 geniuses to highly unethical leaders in the past decade.

-If, on the other hand, leaders can simply drop ethics out of the intelligence mix altogether, you’d better run for cover in the next decade.
+If, on the other hand, leaders can simply drop ethics out of the intelligence mix altogether, we all better run for cover in the next decade.
+It takes emotional and social health to ramp up ethical IQ.

-Take Karl Rove, the 58 year old Fox news contributor, who won genius status from MacArthur for changes he led with a 50+1 strategy that microtargeted votes for George Bush to win neighborhood ballots.
+Yes, IQ includes ethics!
+Yes, character can and should be taught and developed!
+Take Karl Rove, the 58 year old Fox news contributor, who won genius status from MacArthur for changes he led with a 50+1 strategy that micro-targeted votes for George Bush to win neighborhood ballots.
 If ethical IQ or intrapersonal intelligence had been factored into the gauge to identify geniuses – would Rove have won genius awards?

 Or check out Ayman al-Zawahiri, the Egyptian surgeon, who won 23rd place out of 25 geniuses showcased in the decade’s genius level.
 You likely remember, he became bin Laden’s confidant, who spear-headed the 9/11 attacks.
 Is that genius material or gross stupidity?
 How you decide whether to include or exclude ethical leadership into intelligent leadership will impact what the world looks for, expects and enables in innovative leaders.